NOTE: These instructions are Windows-Only: on Apple Macintosh, generating a high-quality PDF is built into MacOS.

 This approach has the advantage of making the smallest possible PDF file.
 The only disadvantage is that you need to download a third-party virtual printer.
 One that we've seen generate good results (and is free) is PrimoPDF:

-6) You will be prompted for the name of the new PDF file to create.
-Make sure to note WHERE you are saving this file.
+- You will be prompted for the name of the new PDF file to create.
+Make sure to note WHERE you save this file.

 Using Adobe Acrobat's Adobe PDF Virtual Print Driver (paid)